michaelmarty/UniDec/readme.md

 Split UniDecIM into a separate window and engine to simplify the code.
 It had been a weird window switch of the main UniDec.
 Should be easier now.
 Split UCD and UCCD windows in the same way.

+UniDecIM now supports Artifact Suppression and Point Smoothing like the main window.

 Removed the UniDec API button and features.
 If you want to run UniDec via Python, just install it like a normal person.

 Added in Artifact Suppression settings introduced in version 8.2 to other windows.